newtfire/textAnalysis-Hub/Installations/InstallNotes-Mac.md

 	/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 	```

 * Press enter.

+* You'll be asked to enter your password.
+This means the local password you use to login to your computer. *The password will not appear as you type it.
+This is a security feature.*

 	* You **might** receive an error for sudo (**s**ubstitude **u**ser **do**)
 		* To fix this error, take the download code line for homebrew and add `sudo ` before it:

 		```shell
 		sudo /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 		```

 	* After running this line, you will be asked to enter your password.
-This means the local password you use to login to your computer. *The password will not appear as you type it.
-This is a security feature.*
 	* Once you enter your password, the terminal will the state `Checking for sudo access (which may request your password)...
 Don't run this as root!`
 	* After receiving this error, repaste the orginal homebrew install line: